chris4727/dotfiles/README.md

 - *Normal mode: Fuzzy find and open a file in directory* = `Ctrl+f`
 - *Fuzzy find git commits* = `Ctrl+f`

+[^1]: Since Vim splits are only used on machines without Tmux installed, navigating Vim splits uses the same bindings as Tmux panes.
+The bindings are only applied in Vim if not running in a Tmux session.